libtcod/libtcod/README.md

 which is compiled from the C source code, should be representative of the other versions.

+# Contact / Community

+For reporting bugs or requesting features you should use the [GitHub Issues page](https://github.com/libtcod/libtcod/issues).
+For smaller questions or help with a tutorial or project you can join ``#libtcod`` on the [Roguelikes Discord](https://discord.gg/jEgZtqB) or on the [Libera.​Chat](https://libera.chat/) IRC.

 # Sponsors

 [Sponsors donating $25 or more per month](https://github.com/sponsors/HexDecimal) will have their names or logos listed here.